 If you’re having trouble gaining enough weight during pregnancy, know that you’re not alone.
 This is a common concern and something that can be managed with a little bit of extra knowledge and even some help from a registered dietitian if you and/or your doctor are concerned.
 Lack of weight gain can happen because of many reasons, including:

 - other digestive concerns

-Or it could just be that you need to pay a little bit more attention to what and how much you’re eating.
+- you might be a small or particular eater to begin with, and may need to pay a little bit more attention to what and how much you’re eating.

 You may be turned off of larger portion sizes of foods, and eating might feel overwhelming if your plate is too full (which can actually decrease your appetite).
 Instead, try having five or six smaller more snack-sized, lighter meals that aren’t so overwhelming.
 For example, instead of having a big spaghetti dinner, have a piece of French toast with greek yogurt and berries.
 Or make a batch of homemade protein-rich muffins or energy bites that you can snack on throughout the day or on-the-go.
 These snack-sized meals can still pack a nutritional punch and provide the calories that you need, but might be less overwhelming and more appealing (meaning, you’ll eat more!).